mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 ### The Conditioning Regimen - Receiving Your Chemotherapy
 The conditioning regimen is another name for the high-dose chemotherapy that you will receive prior to your transplant.
 The regimen you receive will depend upon your disease, previous treatments, and specific transplant protocol or treatment plan.

 The conditioning regimen starts on a negative numbered day.
 Depending on your treatment plan, you may have 1 or multiple days of chemotherapy.
 Your stem cell transplant always takes place on Day 0.
-Remember that every day after transplant is referred to as a positive numbered day (e.g. Day +1, Day +2, etc).
+Remember that every day after transplant is referred to as a positive numbered day (e.g., Day +1, Day +2, etc).

 <table>
 <tr><th class="tfive">Day −14 to Day −2</th><th class="tfive">Day -1</th><th class="tfive">Day 0</th><th class="tfive">Day +1</th></tr>
 <tr><td>Conditioning regimen (chemotherapy)</td><td>Rest day</td><td>Stem cell infusion</td><td>Start of supportive care</td></tr>
 </table>

-Your BMT nurse coordinator will work with you to plan your schedule and will provide you with a treatment calendar.
-The nurse coordinator will tell you the date and time of your treatment.
+Your nurse coordinator will work with you to plan your schedule, and will provide you with a treatment calendar.
+He or she will tell you the date and time of your treatment.

-On the morning of your chemotherapy you and your caregiver will make the first of your regular visits to the Outpatient BMT Clinic.
+On the morning of your chemotherapy, you and your caregiver will make the first of your regular visits to the Outpatient BMT Clinic.

 Once you have checked in and been evaluated by your NP, you will meet with your clinical pharmacist.
 Your pharmacist will explain the medications you will take throughout your treatment and will show you how to use your pill box.
-Your pharmacist will give you all the medications that you need to take, along with a list that tells you when to take each different medication.
+Your pharmacist will give you all the medications that you will need to take, along with a list that tells you when to take each different medication.

 Once you have been evaluated and your pharmacist has spoken to you about your medications, you'll receive your chemotherapy.
-Before you receive your chemotherapy, a number of safety checks are done to make sure everything is correct.
+Before you receive your chemotherapy, a number of safety checks will be done to make sure everything is correct.

 * Your chemotherapy is ordered by your doctor.
 * A nurse checks your chemotherapy order.